joakim/bismark/extras.md

 > The answer is… 42!

 Only one language can be supported at a time, to be specified by the renderer.

-This is not very portable, but within a certain environment, it could be very powerful.
+While this is not very portable, it could be a powerful feature within an environment.

-Because `{` and `}` often occur in programming languages, parsers must allow nested `{ … }` to reach the closing `}` of the inline code element.
+Because `{` and `}` often occur in programming languages, parsers must allow nested `{…}` to reach the closing `}` of the inline code element.
 The code itself must not contain any non-matching `{` or `}`, including in strings or comments.

-### Code blocks
+### Code Blocks

-Code enclosed in two or more braces `{{ … }}` will be evaluated as a block when rendered.
+Code enclosed in two or more braces `{{…}}` will be evaluated as a block when rendered.

 A supported language may be specified, similar to syntax highlighted verbatim blocks and extensions.